P4UL-M/pygame_easy_menu/README.md

 there currently are the following widget : AlertBox,InputBox,Button,textZone,sprite

 ### run the menu_manager
 To run the you need to start the ``menu_manager.run()`` function, this function will run until ``menu_manager.running`` is False.
-You need to put this function at the end of your code or in a function if you don't want your code to be stop.
+You need to put this function at the end of your code or in a function if you don't want your code to be stucked.

+You can the stop the manager by calling ``menu_manager.stop()`` if you want to close the menu and launch back the game.
+You can also completly stop the program by calling ``menu_manager.destroy()``.

 ## menu functions and parameters